Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Conclusions, Limitations and Future Work

 \subsection{Conclusions}

-In this paper, we propose universal multimodal adversarial attacks that aim to efficiently explore the vulnerabilities of VLP models.
-To enhance adversarial transferability, we introduce a Hierarchical Refinement Attack that jointly explores the sample-agnostic, model-agnostic, and task-agnostic properties of UAPs.
-Our method performs refinement at both the sample level and the optimization level to produce more transferable perturbations.
-Extensive experiments across various VLP models, downstream tasks, and datasets demonstrate the effectiveness of the proposed attack.
+In this paper, we propose a universal multimodal adversarial attack framework that systematically explores the vulnerabilities of VLP models and targets the specific characteristics of attacks in each modality.
+To improve adversarial transferability, we introduce a Hierarchical Refinement Attack (HRA) that hierarchically regularizes the optimization trajectory for image UAPs, mitigating overfitting caused by convergence to local optima.
+For the text modality, we design a practical and effective UAP learning strategy that accounts for both intra- and inter-sentence importance, ensuring globally influential word replacements.
+Extensive experiments across diverse VLP models, downstream tasks, and datasets demonstrate the effectiveness and transferability of the proposed attacks.